sequentech/frestq/RESTQP.md

 The input format of the messages is always on the following form and in UTF-8:

 {
-    "action": "<action text of the message. required field>", "sender_url": "<URL where the receiver can send messages to. required field>", "data": <put anything you want here, in json format. optional field>,
+    "message_id": "<unique id of the message. required field>", "action": "<action text of the message. required field>", "sender_url": "<URL where the receiver can send messages to. required field>", "data": <put anything you want here, in json format. optional field>,